hubblec4/Matroska-Chapters-Specs/chapters.md

 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
 The end timestamp is used when the `Edition EditionFlagOrdered Flag` is set to `true`.
 A `Matroska Player` have to calculate a duration for this `Chapter` with the difference of end timestamp and start timestamp.
 The end timestamp MUST be greater than the start timestamp otherwise the duration would be negative which is illegal.
-If a `Chapter` duration 0 this `Chapter` will be ignored by a `Matroska Player`.
+If the duration of a `Chapter` is 0, then this `Chapter` will be ignored by a `Matroska Player`.

 Chapter    | Start timestamp | End timestamp | Duration
 -----------|-----------------|---------------|------